danktec/whereami/README.md

 Sure, you can put everything in a single DC or region, at the cost of performance for edge customers.
 You can also garner cost savings by running selected workloads on cheaper hardware.

+If you're looking to assess network path performance between two points, this is a useful tool.
+Often you'll find the results switch between two providers which indicate mostly equal performance... once this factor is taken out we can focus on things like cost or reliability to make decisions.

-## So how does this tool know its own location?
+## How does this tool know its own location?
 It's a very simple concept, pinging out to known hosts and narrowing down to find the fastest one.

 If a host is INSIDE our datacenter, then we will get the lowest possible response-time to our ping.